Centri3/speng-starb/README.md

 - Adds chthonia as a bulk-class filter.
-The chthonia bulk-class was meant to be removed long ago, but due to some bug,any gas giant with >25% helium in its composition is a chthonia.
+The chthonia bulk-class was meant to be removed long ago, but due to some bug,any gas giant with >25% gasses with the dominant element being helium in its composition is a chthonia.
 This lets you search for them again, which you haven't been able to since 0.990.35 (in vanilla, anyway)
 </details>